gy-mate/talks/2024-12-10_BME_FLOSS_assignment/slides.md

 <!--
 - RFC organization
-    - scroll down
-    - click on '3550-new-range'
-    - scroll down to 'Unresolved questions'
 - no API
+- click on an RFC
+    - no authors, date, TOC
 - groups have several different names
-- harder to understand the dev process
+- these make it harder to understand the dev process -->
--->

 ---